kayamurat55/low-latency-systems/layer1-vs-layer3.md

 Add nanosecond-precision timestamps
 📌 Real-World Example (HFT Market Data Flow)

-Consider a market data feed from an exchange:
+**Consider a market data feed from an exchange:**

 Scenario:

-A feed handler receives market data from the exchange and sends it to:
+A feed handler receives market data from the exchange and sends it to: Trading engine, Risk engine and Monitoring systems

-Trading engine
-Risk engine
-Monitoring systems
 Layer 3 / Layer 2 Approach:
 Switch performs routing decisions
-Buffers may form
+ - Buffers may form
-Latency increases
+ - Latency increases
-Jitter is introduced
+ - Jitter is introduced

 Layer 1 Approach:
-Packet is copied directly to multiple ports
+ - Packet is copied directly to multiple ports
-No processing logic
+ - No processing logic
-Deterministic latency
+ - Deterministic latency
-Near-zero jitter
+ - Near-zero jitter
-⚡ Layer 1 vs Layer 3 Comparison
-Feature	Layer 3 Switch	Layer 1 Device
-Packet analysis	Yes	No
-Routing	Yes	No
-Buffering	Yes	No
-Latency	Microseconds	Nanoseconds
-Jitter	Present	None (deterministic)
-Usage	Enterprise networks	HFT / market data
-🔧 Example Technologies

-Key players in this space:
+**Key players in this space:**

-Arista 7130 Series — FPGA-based ultra-low latency platform Cisco Systems Nexus 3550 series (based on acquired Exablaze technology)

-These systems:

-Do not behave like traditional switches
-Operate more like “latency processing engines”
-Are optimized for deterministic market data delivery
+Over time, the FPGA-based low-latency networking space was consolidated by major infrastructure vendors.

+🔹 Metamako → Arista Networks

+Arista Networks acquired Metamako, a key player in ultra-low latency FPGA switching technologies.

+With this acquisition, Arista:

+ - Strengthened its Layer 1 FPGA switching capabilities
+ - Gained significant depth in HFT and market connectivity solutions
+ - Expanded its position in the “extreme low latency Ethernet” segment

+🔹 Exablaze → Cisco

+Cisco Systems followed a similar strategy by acquiring Exablaze, integrating FPGA-based ultra-low latency switching technologies into its portfolio.

+With this move, Cisco:

+Entered the HFT and financial services infrastructure segment more aggressively Enhanced its FPGA-based deterministic switching capabilities Became a direct competitor to Arista in low-latency networking ⚖️ Current Market Structure: Two Dominant Players

+Today, this highly specialized niche market is effectively dominated by two major ecosystems:

+🟦 Arista Networks
+🟥 Cisco Systems

+While other vendors exist, the combination of:

+ - Ultra low latency
+ - FPGA-based processing
+ - Deterministic networking behavior

+has largely consolidated around these two platforms.

-🧪 Where Layer 1 Is Used in HFT
+**🧪 Where Layer 1 Is Used in HFT**
-1️⃣ Market Data Fan-out

-Distributing the same feed to multiple systems simultaneously

-2️⃣ TAP / Packet Capture

-Zero-impact traffic duplication for analysis and monitoring

-3️⃣ Tick-to-Trade Optimization

-Minimizing time between data arrival and order generation

-4️⃣ Failover Feed Switching

-Sub-nanosecond failover between primary and backup feeds

-5️⃣ Latency Measurement

-Accurate measurement of real network performance
+1️⃣ Market Data Fan-out: Distributing the same feed to multiple systems simultaneously 2️⃣ TAP / Packet Capture : Zero-impact traffic duplication for analysis and monitoring 3️⃣ Tick-to-Trade Optimization: Minimizing time between data arrival and order generation 4️⃣ Failover Feed Switching: Sub-nanosecond failover between primary and backup feeds 5️⃣ Latency Measurement: Accurate measurement of real network performance

-🧠 Key Insight
+**🧠 Key Insight**

 In HFT systems, the real bottleneck is often not:

-Faster CPUs
+ - Faster CPUs
-Fewer network hops
+ - Fewer network hops

 But rather: